 Even though I’m not typically a huge fan of amusement parks—I recently learned that the spinning, swooping rides I loved as a kid are no longer my friend—I was intrigued.
-This is the first year the amusement park has hosted the seasonal celebration and the potential for holiday merriment seemed high.
+The amusement park has hosted this seasonal celebration since 2017 and the potential for holiday merriment seemed high.

 It didn’t take long for me to start feeling like less of a Grinch.
 Worlds of Fun’s new WinterFest event is a great way to celebrate the holiday season, even if you aren’t a roller coaster fanatic or avid amusement park goer.
 After spending the evening exploring the park, I’ve compiled my top five ways to celebrate the holidays during this unique event.

 We discovered some of our favorite parts of Worlds of Fun’s WinterFest by taking time to just wander.
 The thoughtful little details and small changes that transformed the park from a summer destination to a twinkling winter wonderland were seriously impressive.